Services provided

 Behavioral assessments

 Evidence based assessments are used.
-The process involves the use of indirect information (e.g., rating scales, interviews, or a record review) and direct observation (e.g., actually observing what happens) to hypothesize the function of a behavior within the individuals environment by methodically assessing what occurs to occasion the behavior, and what occurs following the behavior.
+The process involves the use of indirect information (e.g., rating scales, interviews, or a record review) and direct observation (e.g., actually observing what happens) to determine the function of a behavior.
+A behavior intervention plan will then be developed.
 Examples of these assessments are noted below.

 Domain and skills assessments